jmkaneshiro/squirrels-of-central-park/README.md

-# Squirrels of Central Park
+# Squirrels of Central Park [PROJECT NO LONGER MAINTAINED]

 ## Summary
 In October 2018, 323 volunteer Squirrel Sighters representing [Squirrel Census](https://www.thesquirrelcensus.com/) counted the Eastern gray squirrels in Central Park.
 This project aims to visualize the data in a playful way that embodies the spirit of the project.